-Follow these procedures to fill the tank.
+Follow these procedures to fill the tank:

-- 1. Remove the fuel fill cap from the tank fitting and insert the fuel supply nozzle. - 2.
-After pumping approximately 5-10 gallons (19-38 liters) of fuel into the tank, inspect the engine and fuel tank area for signs of fuel leakage.
+- 1. Remove the fuel fill cap from the tank fitting and insert the fuel supply nozzle. - After pumping approximately 5-10 gallons (19-38 liters) of fuel into the tank, inspect the engine and fuel tank area for signs of fuel leakage.
 If fuel cannot be pumped into the tank at a reasonable rate, check for a plugged fuel vent or a kink in the line.
-Contact your dealer if slow filling continues. - 3.
-If you find it necessary to fuel your boat from a can or unapproved fill nozzle, you may encounter difficulty filling your gas tank.
+Contact your dealer if slow filling continues.
+Never attempt to "overfill" the fuel tank as damage to fuel system components can occur. - If you find it necessary to fuel your boat from a can or unapproved fill nozzle, you may encounter difficulty filling your gas tank.
 Please contact your dealer to obtain a fill-assist device. - 4.
 When you have finished fueling, replace the fuel fill cap.
-Listen for the "click" to ensure proper closure. - 5.
-Open the fuel tank area.
+Listen for the "click" to ensure proper closure. - Open the fuel tank area.
 If canvas is in place, open it to ventilate enclosed area.
 Check for fuel fumes or fuel line leakage.
-Investigate and correct the source of fumes or fuel leakage before starting the engine.

-- 6. Run the bilge blower on I/O models for at least 5 minutes before starting the engine and until the boat has reached its cruising speed.
-If your boat has a portable tank: - Remove the tank from boat, remove the fuel fill cap from tank fitting, insert the fuel supply nozzle and begin pumping fuel. - Stop filling the tank before fuel overflows.
+Investigate and correct the source of fumes or fuel leakage before starting the engine. - 6.
+Do not alter, modify or bypass any fuel system component.
+It may be illegal and void the warranty. - 7.
+If you choose to add a portable tank: - Remove the tank from boat, remove the fuel fill cap from tank fitting, insert the fuel supply nozzle and begin pumping fuel. - Stop filling the tank before fuel overflows.
 Allow space at the top of the tank for thermal expansion.
 Fuel pumped from underground tanks is cooler than outside air.
-Gasoline expands as it warms up and can easily overflow the tank. - When you have finished fueling, replace the fuel fill cap.
+Gasoline expands as it warms up and can easily overflow the tank.

+- When you have finished fueling, replace the fuel fill cap.
 If necessary, wash off any fuel spilled around the fuel fill area.
 Properly dispose of rags used to wipe off fuel spillage. - Carefully carry the tank aboard and make fuel line connections.
 Check for fuel fumes or fuel line leakage.
 Investigate and correct the source of fumes or fuel leakage before starting the engine.